michaelpq/michaelpq.github.io/manuals/arch-linux/installation-2/wm/index.markdown

 VirtualBox, this page covers both cases as desktop install is very close for both environments.

-When installing a system recommend the following packages:
+When installing a system the following packages are recommended:

   * mlocate, when installing from a core image, you may find some corrupted package keys, and may be forced to use pacman-key --init, in this case the command updatedb can accelerate the process
   * readline, zlib and base-devel.
 Useful for an environment for PostgreSQL
   * iptables, you need absolutely a firewall.
 But be sure to add iptables in daemons with "systemctl enable iptables"

 A tip here, you can change virtual desktop with Alt+Fn, there are 6 virtual terminals available :).
 Don't forget to update your list of